ouspg/trytls/README.md

 # TryTLS

 TryTLS verifies the certificate verification behavior of programming languages and libraries.
-It provides examples and results and tries to make it as easy for the community to improve the coverage.
+It provides examples and results and tries to make it easy for the community to improve the coverage.

 Broken certificate checks is a potentially overlooked issue.